AI-Powered Customer Insights: Turning Service Data into Retention Strategy

 The Opportunity:

 Fortunately, data existed that could shed light on post-purchase, it just hadn’t been tapped.
 My team of expert data scientists and analysts were able to change that.
-Starting manually to build the concept for a post-purchase journey metric, we dug into Customer Service data to find patterns that aligned to volumes of contacts along critical customer journey moments, then read hundred of emails to evaluate the general sentiment and anxiety levels of each of those moments.
+Starting manually to build the concept for a post-purchase journey metric, we dug into Customer Service data to find patterns that aligned to volumes of contacts along critical customer journey moments, then read hundreds of emails to evaluate the general sentiment and anxiety levels of each of those moments.
 Even in it’s early manual phases, we were able to identify critical friction points and root causes to surface highly actionable insights for strategic decision making in the post-purchase journey.
 The reports were instantly adopted by company executives to invest in customer self-service and customer service Robotic Process Automation initiatives.
 This early research served as the foundation of the Customer Experience Index.

 Data was sporadic and hard to access.
 Sources were spread across the organization.
 Decisions were made without customer input.
 CX suffered as a result.